Open

 Past Tisch Legacy Projects

-The Joan H. Tisch Legacy Project was established in 2011 to honor the legendary humanitarian activist Joan H. Tisch.
-Ms. Tisch (1927–2017).
+The Joan H. Tisch Legacy Project was established in 2011 to honor the legendary humanitarian activist Joan H. Tisch (1927–2017).
 Ms. Tisch was described as a “hands-on philanthropist” by the Gay Men’s Health Crisis (GMHC), where she was an early supporter, writing on her volunteer application that she had “known several people afflicted with AIDS, some of whom have died, and I would like to be of service.”
 At that point, the organization had no idea how important a supporter she would become.
 It was this initial engagement in public health that inspired her children to establish and fund the Joan H. Tisch Legacy Project at Hunter College.

 In addition to the Joan H. Tisch Community Health Prize, additional projects supported by the Joan H. Tisch Legacy project have included: The Joan H. Tisch Distinguished Fellow in Public Health and The Joan H. Tisch Public Health Forum: